PHARMACIST QUALIFYING EXAM SAMPLE QUESTIONS

 d) 39%

-8. Jerry is asking for a recommendation for a cough syrup.
-During the patient interview, it is recommended to avoid confirmation bias with which of the following questions?
+7. When interviewing Jerry, it is recommended to avoid confirmation bias with which of the following questions?

 a) You are not taking any over-the-counter products currently, right?